-Inieto@windsor-csd.org
+Counseling Secretary: Mrs. Lorry Spencer lspencer@windsor-csd.org

 The school counselor will play an integral role in the planning of each student's high school program.
 Every student will be assigned a counselor for the duration of their high school years.
 Counselors will be available by appointment to discuss class schedules, career options, college plans and personal issues as needed.